Susan Avery: Service on boards and committees

 She has served on many national and international boards, committees, commissions, and program review committees, and is active in professional societies.
 Her current service includes the UN Science Advisory Board; the National Research Council Global Change Research Program Advisory Committee; the NOAA Science Advisory Board; the NASA Science Advisory Committee; the National Park Service Advisory Committee, and the Leadership Alliance External Advisory Board.
 She is a fellow of the Institute of Electrical and Electronics Engineers, the American Association for the Advancement of Science, and the American Meteorological Society, for which she also served as president.
 She is also a member of the American Geophysical Union and the Marine Technology Society.
 Currently she is a senior fellow with the Consortium for Ocean Leadership.
 Awards and recognition include an honorary degree from University of Massachusetts; charter membership of the National Associate Program in the National Academy of Sciences; the Stearns Award from the University of Colorado for exceptional achievement; and an Alumni Achievement Award and Distinguished Ogura Lectureship in the Department of Atmospheric Sciences from the University of Illinois.

 In 2017 she was elected to the board of ExxonMobil.
+At ExxonMobil, Avery received $3.8M in compensation.